 Carleton University is one of the most supportive universities in North America for students with disabilities.
-Building on this reputation and in support of this commitment, the READ Initiative is working to establish Carleton as a Centre of Excellence in Accessibility toward the creation of a world that is accessible and inclusive through a range of projects and initiatives.
+Building on this reputation and in support of this commitment, the Accessibility Institute is working toward the creation of a world that is accessible and inclusive through a range of projects and initiatives.

-As part of this mandate, the READ Initiative leverages the resources of the university to achieve its major objectives which include:
+As part of this mandate, the Institute leverages the resources of the university to achieve its major objectives which include:

 - Education and training